arminnorouzi/arminnorouzi.github.io/_pages/workexp.md

 * Established end-to-end ML solutions in the domain of robotic, automotive, and control engineering to make controller design up to 50x faster
-* Led research in 3 projects for R&D industrial partners such as MMP lab (RWTH Aachen), IAV GmbH, and Cummins and
+* Led research in 3 projects for R&D industrial partners such as MMP lab (RWTH Aachen), IAV GmbH, and Cummins
 * Supervised a team of two MSc students and one Ph.D. student in industrial projects
 * Published 20+ journal and conference publications with 300+ citations and an h-index of 12 based on projects in top journals and conferences, such as the journal of engineering applications of AI